 In all these sector work programs I try whenever possible to pursue a rigorous empirical approach, for which my university specialization in econometrics is helpful.
 I have analyzed numerous disaggregate financial and housing sector datasets with SPSS and Stata, including building and household micro-census, income/expenditure surveys, access to finance/loan borrower/saver surveys, tenant/homeowner surveys, corporate finance and portfolio data.
 Three random examples are the empirical analysis of rent control in Cairo with a large dedicated Egyptian household survey in 2006, the financial analysis of several hundred Polish non-profit housing entities (TBS) with a BGK-originated dataset in 2009, and in-depth analysis of housing tenure, burden and quality with SILC for Lithuania in 2019/20.
 I am also the author of the first nationwide German hedonic house price index for Hypoport AG based on the Europace transaction platform (‘EPX’), with several work programs in the 2010s.

-Selected project references housing market / policy / institutions
+Selected project references housing market / policy / institution design / business consulting

-Selected papers and presentations housing market / policy / institutions
+Selected papers and presentations housing market / policy / institution design / business consulting

 “Global Rent-to-Own Platform – FIG Learning Session”, Workshop held at the International Finance Corporation (online), with Roland Berger, February 2022.